aaqibb13/aaqibb13.github.io/README.md

 ## mostlycryptic

-About me, along with my research and what I tinker around.
+About me, along with my research, writeups and what I tinker around.